USS Finch (DE-328): World War II

 Finch arrived at Curaçao on 7 March 1944, and escorted two oil tanker convoys to Casablanca and Algiers until 31 May.
 After training in the Caribbean and in Casco Bay, she departed from Norfolk on 28 July.
 Finch escorted shipping to Naples for Operation Dragoon, the Allied invasion of southern France.
 She returned to New York City on 31 August.
 The ship escorted five convoys from New York and Boston to Great Britain between 29 September 1944 and 8 May 1945.

 After the end of the war in the European theatre, Finch was transferred to the Pacific Fleet, arriving at Pearl Harbor on 12 July.
 She continued to Guam, becoming part of a carrier task force there on 13 August.
 Japan surrendered two days later, and Finch sailed to Leyte on 17 August.
 She participated in occupation duties, which included the evacuation of Allied prisoners of war in Korea to Formosa during September 1945.

 During her operation from 28 August 1943 until 6 March 1947, Finch entered 63 ports from the eastern and western ports of the USA through the Atlantic Ocean, the Mediterranean Sea, and the Pacific Ocean.
 Finch participated in 18 convoys as an escort for a variety of naval and commercial ships.
 Finch entered drydock at Green Cove Springs, Florida, on 4 October 1946 but was not finally decommissioned until 6 March 1947.

 Korean War

 From 24 August 1951 to 23 April 1954, Finch was on loan to the United States Coast Guard and in commission as USCGC Finch (WDE-428).
 She served on weather station duty along the west coast and in the Far East during the Korean War.

 Cold War

 Upon her return to the U.S. Navy, she was converted to a radar picket escort vessel.
 She was reclassified DER-328 on 17 August 1956, and recommissioned 17 August 1956.
 Seattle was Finchs home port from 17 December 1956 through 10 September 1958, as she made regular patrols on seaborne radar early warning duty.
 She arrived at Pearl Harbor 16 September 1958 for similar duty until 16 May 1960, then sailed for San Francisco, her home port for barrier operations through 1962.

+In popular culture

+Finch appeared in the 1960 film The Wackiest Ship in the Army; NavSource identifies two scenes showing Finch moored outboard of at Pearl Harbor.